bluzDK/bluz-docs/README.md

 These files have been made available online through a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.

 These are the documentation files which are built with [MkDocs](http://www.mkdocs.org/).
+The files here are automatically built and pushed to S3 on upon commits.